The Chief (TV series): Series overview

-There series has been released in Australia (Region 4).

-Series 1 & Series 2 on 5 March 2014.

-Series 3 & Series 4 on 7 May 2014.

-Series 5 on 9 July 2014.

-The Chief Collection on 7 March 2018.
+The series has been released in Australia (Region 4): Series 1 and Series 2 on 5 March 2014; Series 3 and Series 4 on 7 May 2014; Series 5 on 9 July 2014; and "The Chief Collection" on 7 March 2018.

 Home media

 A behind-the-scenes book, entitled On Duty with The Chief, written by Peter Haining, was published on 31 January 1995 to tie in with the broadcast of the fifth and final series.
 In 2010, Network began realising The Chief on Region 2 DVD, with a "12" certificate.
 The content has not been modified from the original broadcasts, and every episode contains the title cards for the commercial breaks.
 There are no special features.